 Clinical Practice

-My NHS practice at the Royal Brompton Hospital is principally tertiary, meaning that patients are referred to me by other hospital consultants, usually general and emergency paediatricians, but also Ear Nose & Throat specialists, allergists, gastroenterologists and dermatologists.
-I also see a smaller number of children referred by their general practitioners (secondary referrals).
+My NHS practice at the Royal Brompton Hospital for 25 years was principally tertiary, meaning that patients were referred to me by other hospital consultants, usually general and emergency paediatricians, but also Ear Nose & Throat specialists, allergists, gastroenterologists and dermatologists.
+I also saw a smaller number of children referred by their general practitioners (secondary referrals).

-At Chelsea & Westminster hospital, the majority of referrals are from GPs but there are also a number of referrals from the other paediatricians and specialists within the hospital.
+At Chelsea & Westminster hospital, also for 25 years, the majority of referrals were from GPs but there were also a number of referrals from the other paediatricians and specialists within the hospital.

 Tertiary referrals